miguelperezenciso/SeqBreed/README.md

 - ```t``` is an integer with generation, and stored in vector ```pop.t``` , by default, t is increased by one and all new individuals are assigned ```t = max(current pop.t) + 1```.

+This method actually generates the genomes and phenotypes of new offspring and adds it to `pop` object.
+Generation counter `t` is automatically increased by 1.

 See accompanying script ```main.py``` for examples.

 #### 8. PCA and GWAS
-Both PCA and GWAS, the latter simply using a regression SNP by SNP.
+Both PCA and GWAS plots can be obtained, GWAS simply performs a regression SNP by SNP.
 In either case, you must first generate the genotypic data X (This has been parallelized but can be expensive though).

 ```